Communist Party of India (Marxist): Formation (1964)

 Hundreds of CPI leaders, accused of being pro-Chinese, were imprisoned.
 Thousands of Communists were detained without trial.

+The CPI(M) has a strong history of championing labour rights and it supports the rights of industrial labourers, demanding fair wages, safe working conditions, and the right to unionize.

-In 1962 Ajoy Ghosh, the general secretary of the CPI died.
-After his death, S.A.
-Dange was installed as the party chairman (a new position) and E.M.S.
+In 1962, Ajoy Ghosh, the General Secretary of the CPI died.
+After his death, Shripad Amrit Dange was installed as the party chairman (a new position) and E.M.S.
 Namboodiripad as general secretary.
 This was an attempt to achieve a compromise.

 At a CPI National Council meeting held on 11 April 1964, 32 Council members walked out.

 The leftist section, to which the 32 National Council members belonged, organized a convention in Tenali, Andhra Pradesh 7 to 11 July.
 In this convention, the issues of the internal disputes in the party were discussed.
 146 delegates, claiming to represent 100,000 CPI members, took part in the proceedings.
 The convention decided to convene the 7th Party Congress of CPI in Calcutta later the same year.

-Marking a difference from the official sector of CPI, the Tenali convention was marked by the display of a large portrait of the Chinese Communist leader Mao Zedong.
+Marking a difference from the official sector of CPI, the Tenali convention was marked by the display of a large portrait of the Communist leader of China, Mao Zedong.

-At the Tenali convention a Bengal-based pro-Chinese group, representing one of the most radical streams of the CPI left-wing, presented a draft program proposal of their own.
-These radicals criticized the draft program proposal prepared by M. Basavapunniah for undermining class struggle and failing to take a clear pro-Chinese position in the ideological conflict between the Communist Party of the Soviet Union (CPSU) and the Chinese Communist Party (CCP).
+At the Tenali convention, a Bengal-based pro-Chinese group, representing one of the most radical streams of the CPI left-wing, presented a draft programme proposal of their own.
+These radicals criticized the draft programme proposal prepared by Makineni Basavapunnaiah for undermining class conflict and failing to take a clear pro-Chinese position in the ideological conflict between the CPSU and the CPC.

 After the Tenali convention, the CPI left-wing organized party district and state conferences.
 In West Bengal, a few of these meetings became battlegrounds between the most radical elements and the more moderate leadership.
-At the Calcutta Party District Conference, an alternative draft program was presented to the leadership by Parimal Das Gupta (a leading figure amongst far-left intellectuals in the party).
+At the Calcutta Party District Conference, an alternative draft programme was presented to the leadership by Parimal Das Gupta (a leading figure amongst far-left intellectuals in the party).
 Another alternative proposal was brought forward to the Calcutta Party District Conference by Aziz ul Haq, but Haq was initially banned from presenting it by the conference organizers.
-At the Calcutta Party District Conference, 42 delegates opposed M. Basavapunniah's official draft program proposal.
+At the Calcutta Party District Conference, 42 delegates opposed M. Basavapunniah's official draft programme proposal.